A hernia refers to an organ or part of an organ that protrudes outside the walls of its usual cavity.

 Laparoscopic surgery takes the form of a total extra-peritoneal (TEP) or transabdominal pre-peritoneal (TAPP) repair.

 Studies indicate the incidence of post-operative acute and chronic pain is reduced with laparoscopic repair.
-It is preferred in bilateral and recurrent cases as well as patients at high risk of chronic pain (e.g. young, active patients).
+It is preferred in bilateral cases as well as patients at high risk of chronic pain (e.g. young, active patients).

 Have comments about these notes?
 Leave us feedback